How to staircase in shared ownership

 What Is Staircasing?

-A shared ownership home is one where a buyer has purchased a share of the property rather than the whole property.
-Initially purchasing between 25% and 75%, then paying rent on the value of the remaining share of the property.
+A Shared Ownership home is one where a buyer has purchased a share of a property rather than buying the whole property outright.
+The share purchased is usually between 25% and 75% and then rent is paid monthly on the remaining share of the property.
 Staircasing is the process of purchasing further shares up to and including 100% ownership.

-Some properties are subject to restrictions to the staircasing process so it’s important to check the terms in your lease in case there are any limitations.
+Some properties have restrictions on the staircasing process, so it’s important to review the terms in your lease for any limitations.

-• Freedom when selling.
+If you ever decide to sell your property in the future, you can take full advantage of increasing house prices and have more freedom when it comes to the selling process.
 If you own less than 100%, your housing association will have a fixed period of time to find someone to buy your share before you can sell it yourself via an estate agent.
 However, if you own 100% of your property and want to sell, you can sell via an estate agent straight away.

-When purchasing a home under the new model, you will have the option to staircase by 1% each year for 15 years from the date of purchase.
-Although some legal fees are expected to be incurred, shared owners who choose to use the 1% staircasing option will not be obliged to pay for an independent valuation and the fees will be significantly reduced.
-For more information on this view our staircasing guide.
+There is also a 1% incremental Shared Ownership staircasing option, which allows you to purchase an additional 1% share of your home annually for the first 15 years of your lease.
+Although some legal fees are expected to be incurred, shared owners who choose to use the 1% staircasing option will not be obliged to pay for an independent valuation, and the fees will be significantly reduced.

-You will need to account for several costs on top of the purchase price of the shares you wish to buy – roughly allow for around £2000 plus Stamp Duty.
+You will need to account for some costs on top of the purchase price of the shares you wish to buy.
+Budget for around £2000 plus Stamp Duty.

-• Legal Fee – You will need a solicitor or conveyancer to complete the legal works.
+• Legal Fee: You will need a solicitor or conveyancer to complete the legal work.

 At the time of purchasing your Shared Ownership home, you will have the option to pay the Stamp Duty in instalments or all at once, depending on the entire market value of the property.
-You won't be required to pay any stamp duty when staircasing if you decide to make a one-time payment when you first buy your home.
-However, if you chose to pay in stages, there will be no Stamp Duty to pay until your share reaches 80% and above.
+You won't be required to pay any Stamp Duty when staircasing if you decide to make a one-time payment when you first buy your home, but if you choose to pay in stages, there will be no Stamp Duty to pay until your share reaches 80% or above.

 How Many Times Can I Staircase?